A Kaleidoscope of IslamPart of the Comparative Politics and International Studies Series Christophe Jaffrelot (ed.) series

 Abou Zahab’s knowledge is exhaustive, but in these papers she offers an elegant synthesis in which each word matters.
 This volume is indispensable for understanding the present dynamics of Pakistan.

 ‘This book flows from real knowledge.
-Blessed with considerable linguistic skills, the insights of political science, sociology and Islamic studies, plus the understanding of a believing Muslim, Zahab offers unrivalled insights into social and religious change in Pakistan.’ — Francis Robinson, Professor of the History of South Asia, Royal Holloway, University of London
+Blessed with considerable linguistic skills, the insights of political science, sociology and Islamic studies, plus the understanding of a believing Muslim, Abou Zahab offers unrivalled insights into social and religious change in Pakistan.’ — Francis Robinson, Professor of the History of South Asia, Royal Holloway, University of London

-‘Mariam Abou Zahab’s work is an event itself, presenting Pakistan beyond the binaries of conservative and liberal, Sunni and Shii, modernist and Sufi.
+‘Mariam Abou Zahab’s work is an event itself, presenting Pakistan beyond the binaries of conservative and liberal, Sunni and Shia, modernist and Sufi.
 Her truly kaleidoscopic analysis shows the many colours of Islam in Pakistan, interrogating our understanding of Islamism and sectarianism.’ — Sajjad Rizvi, Associate Professor of Islamic Intellectual History and Islamic Studies, University of Exeter

 ‘The depth and breadth of Mariam Abou Zahab’s knowledge and understanding about Pakistan is truly stunning.
 This dedicated, gifted social scientist deftly answers why things have happened and how they are interconnected with questions of identity and meaning.’ — Anita M. Weiss, Professor of International Studies, University of Oregon; author of Countering Violent Extremism in Pakistan: Local Actions, Local Voices